Cotton: 'It's Time to Send Home the Troops' Stationed in D.C.

-Sen. Tim Cotton (R-AR) penned an op-ed for Fox News on Wednesday, which called for the removal of National Guard troops from Washington, DC, following the presidential inauguration of Joe Biden.
+Sen. Tom Cotton (R-AR) penned an op-ed for Fox News on Wednesday that called for the removal of National Guard troops from Washington, DC, following the presidential inauguration of Joe Biden.

 Cotton opened the piece by detailing his calls for National Guard troops to be sent into cities last summer as “left-wing mobs rioted in the streets.”